suzuki-shunsuke/durl/README.md

 `durl` accepts file paths as stdin and extracts urls in the files and checks whether they are dead.
 `durl` sends the http requests to all urls and checks the http status code.
 If the status code isn't 2xx, `durl` treats the url is dead and outputs the file path and url and http status code.

+Note that `durl` can't detect dead anchors such as https://github.com/suzuki-shunsuke/durl#hoge .

 ## Install